anshulsamar/anshulsamar.github.io/_projects/speech.md

 mydate: Aug 2014
 ---

-Summer 2014 I was introduced to deep learning for the first time and got to train end to end RNNs for speech recognition.
+The summer after my sophomore year, I was introduced to deep learning for the first time and got to train end to end RNNs for speech recognition.
+This was part of my CURIS project in the Andrew Ng Deep Learning Lab.

 Speech recogniton is an important subfeld of machine learning with vast applicability to human computer interacton, telephone and audio